 “There’s not a lot of capital investment for new builds there but you don’t change a neighbourhood by leaving it, you stay there and make it better.”

-Once the pandemic ends, they hope to see the Elders engaging with the community and in nearby schools.
+As the Lodge becomes established in the neighbourhood, they hope to see the Elders engaging with the community and in nearby schools.

 Isbister said the key to the success of the Round Prairie Elders’ Lodge is partnerships.